gbif/analytics/README.md

 - the /usr/lib64/R/library/extrafontdb dir must be writeable by the user running the runFigures command because font stuff will be written there on first load

 ### Steps to build country reports after the R part is done
-- rsync the CSVs and figures to root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/ and check (this server is also used for gbif-dev.org); rsync to prod also.
+- rsync the CSVs and figures to root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/ and check (this server is also used for gbif-dev.org)
-- Clear the Thumbor cache, see the [flush_analytics_urls](https://github.com/gbif/infrastructure/blob/master/roles/gbif.thumbor/files/flush_analytics_urls) script on the Thumbor server.
+- Check the download statistics are up-to-date, e.g. with https://github.com/gbif/registry/blob/master/populate_downloaded_records_statistics.sh
 - Generate the country reports — check you are using correct APIs!
+(Normally prod but UAT analytics assets.)
 Instructions are in the [country-reports](https://github.org/gbif/country-reports) project.
-- rsync the reports to root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/ and after checking to prod also.
+- rsync the reports to root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/

+### Steps to deploy to production
+- rsync the CSVs and figures to root@analytics-files.gbif.org:/var/www/html/analytics-files/
+- Clear the Thumbor caches, see the [flush_analytics_urls](https://github.com/gbif/infrastructure/blob/master/roles/gbif.thumbor/files/flush_analytics_urls) script on the Thumbor server.
+- rsync the reports to root@analytics-files.gbif.org:/var/www/html/analytics-files/
 - Check https://www.gbif.org/analytics, write an email to staff@gbif.org giving heads up on the new data, and accept the many accolades due your outstanding achievement in the field of excellence!
 - Archive the new analytics in Box.
 The old analytics files have been used several times by the communications team:
 ```